abodassi/sql-data-warehouse-project/README.md

 ## 🌟 About Me

-Hi there!
-I'm **Abdelrahman abuassi**, also known as *abuassi**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!

-Let's stay in touch!
-Feel free to connect with me on the following platforms:
+# Hi there! 👋

+I'm **Abdelrahman Abuassi**, also known as *abuassi*.
+A passionate IT professional specializing in data science, artificial intelligence, and innovative tech solutions.